-In accounting, the replacement costs of an asset is the current market price a company would have to pay to replace an existing asset.
+In accounting, the replacement costs definition is the current market price a company would have to pay to replace an existing asset.
 This is in contrast to book value.
 Book value is the historic purchase price of the asset, less accumulated depreciation.

 Replacement Costs Example

 Let’s look at a replacement costs example.
 If a company bought a machine for $1,000 five years ago, and the value of the asset today, less depreciation, is $300 dollars, then the book value of the asset is $300.
 However, the cost to replace that machine at current market prices may be $1,500.
 Therefore, the replacement cost would be significantly higher than the book value.